armbrustlab/MarPRISM/README.md

 ### **Testing on cultured protist transcriptomes**
 We further quantified MarPRISM's performance by testing its ability to make trophic predictions for cultured protist transcriptomes not present in the training data.
+- `modelDevelopmentTesting/testTranscriptomes.csv` can be run through `MarPRISM.ipynb` to recreate trophic predictions.
 - **21/27 (77.78%) protist cultures** were correctly predicted across all replicate transcriptomes.
 - **60/76 (78.95%) transcriptomes** were correctly predicted when replicate transcriptomes were considered individually